Chechen involvement in the Russo-Ukrainian war: Pro-Ukrainian forces

 Many Chechen groups have formed or moved to Ukraine throughout the Russian Invasion of Ukraine.
 Several hundred fighters have joined the war, most joining one of many such groups.
 Today, there are several Chechen armed volunteer formations fighting on the side of Ukraine.
 Some of these groups started operations during the Donbas war in 2014.
 Most fighters see fighting in Ukraine as a way of continuing the fight against Russia, getting them closer to their ultimate goal of Chechen Independence.
 Chechen groups in Ukraine have in the past been criticized for having Islamist elements.

 One of these groups is the Dzhokhar Dudayev Battalion, named after Dzhokhar Dudayev, which consists of several hundred fighters and started operations during the Donbas war.
 Another group that has been fighting since 2014 is the Sheikh Mansur Battalion, a group criticized for recruiting Islamist members and having ties with Islamist groups.
 The Sheikh Mansur Battalion is headed by Muslim Cheberloevsky.
 The Sheikh Mansur Battalion helped 25 members of the Chechen-led Syrian Islamist group Ajnad al-Kavkaz, including its commander Abdul Hakim al-Shishani, join the fight in Ukraine.
 The Sheikh Mansur Battalion announced in July 2022 that they would be spreading their operations to Chechnya proper.

 Another two armed battalions fighting for Ukraine are the Khamzat Gelayev Joint Task Detachment and the Separate Special Purpose Battalion, both formed recently.
 The Separate Special Purpose Battalion, which is part of the Foreign Legion of Ukraine, was formed in July 2022 and claims to be the armed force of the Chechen Republic of Ichkeria's government in exile.
 The Separate Special Purpose Battalion is headed by Zumso Hadji-Murad and fought in the 2022 Kherson counteroffensive.
+The Khamzat Gelayev Joint Operational Detachment, a relatively secretive group, is another Chechen group operating in Ukraine.

+22 September 2022, the head of the government of the Chechen Republic of Ichkeria in exile Akhmed Zakayev stated that, in addition to the Dzhokhar Dudayev battalion, four more Chechen battalions are fighting on the side of Ukraine.